MeldStudio/streamdeck/co.meldstudio.streamdeck.sdPlugin/README.md

 Version 0.4.0
 Switch between staged scenes and transition with the press of a button -- all from the StreamDeck+.
+Switch between Percent and Decibel volume meters in the Adjust Volume dials.
+Added Monitor key to allow users to monitor tracks from the StreamDeck.
+Added mode selection for Mute, Monitor, Layer and Effects keys to switch between settings a specific state or toggling states.

 ## Helpful Links